 3. Improvement is an inherent requirement of practice.

-This might seem to be obvious, as why practice if there is no improvement.
-However just think of the people you might know who practice a lot but and don’t seem to improve much; whilst others you might know seem to extract rich rewards from their practice (namely they seem to learn quickly).
+This might seem to be obvious, as to why practice if there is no improvement.
+However, just think of the people you might know who practice a lot but and don’t seem to improve much; whilst others you might know seem to extract rich rewards from their practice (namely they seem to learn quickly).

 So what else do people do when they “practice” that transforms the experience into a learning experience?
 This is a question that is not easy to answer.
 Follow the two suggestions above and you will start getting better value out of your practice and be on the way to doing those practices that WILL lead to noticeable improvements.

-Without measurable improvement your language practice can be just going over what is already known or doing something which results in no real change.
+Without measurable improvement, your language practice can be just going over what is already known or doing something which results in no real change.
 Thus, a key to improvement is to set up criteria by which YOU can measure whether you are improving.
 That is why repeating the sounds or sentences from a recording (for example) will not necessarily help unless you can identify:

 a.
 What is different between what you hear the other say and what you hear yourself say.
 If there is no difference, there is no need to practice!
-If there is a difference, then your goal is to reduce the difference till there is no difference.
+If there is a difference, then your goal is to reduce the difference until there is no difference.

 b.
 What needs to change in your mouth for that sound to change – may be a slight muscle change in the mouth or even further afield, the placement of the tongue, the breath etc. Once you can identify the change needed then you can, for eg, repeat the same change in another word which has the same sound.
-Of course this is not where the learning stops, but I hope this gives you an idea of how it’s possible to improve on the kind of practice you do.
+Of course, this is not where the learning stops, but I hope this gives you an idea of how it’s possible to improve on the kind of practice you do.

-There are of course other factors which will improve the quality of your language practice, however the ones just mentioned will positively transform your results if you implement the suggestions made.
+There are of course other factors which will improve the quality of your language practice, however, the ones just mentioned will positively transform your results if you implement the suggestions made.